DMU Support Fund

 Email address for DMU Student Finance and Welfare: firstname.lastname@example.org

-If you are not satisfied with the outcome of your DMU Support Fund decision, you can book a ½ hour 'Money Doctor' appointment to review the assessment.
+If you are not satisfied with the outcome of your DMU Support Fund decision, you can book a 1/4 hour 'Quick Query' appointment to review the assessment.
+Please don't book the appointment yourself, as we need to ensure you are booked in with the appropriate member of staff (not all staff can do these appointments).
 If there is additional information that comes to light or your circumstances have changed and you are able to provide evidence to support this, the administrator will determine whether to re-assess your application.
 If there is no additional evidence, the original decision will remain the same.